philenz/learn-ai/Ignite2025/README.md

 - Reimagining software development with GitHub Copilot and AI agents
 - Secure, compliant, and fast with GitHub
 - Safe and scalable DevOps with AI agents on GitHub
-- Modernize your apps in days with AI agents in GitHub Copilot
 - Ship faster.
 Stress Less.
 Idea to ops with Azure and GitHub Copilot
 - Building Sustainable Software with Agentic DevOps on GitHub